Can coffee cause indigestion, acid reflux, or heartburn after drinking it?

 Types of coffee and acidity levels

 The levels of acids in coffee likely to affect you will depend on brewing times and the roasting process.
 How you roast your coffee might increase or decrease the acidic levels in your favorite cup.
+For more information regarding this, be sure to check out my post on how to reduce acid in coffee.

 Besides, these acidic levels will vary in dark and light-roasted coffee.
 For instance, green coffee beans contain excessive levels of chlorogenic and citric acids.
 On the other hand, darker coffee has a heavy concentration of acetic and phosphoric acids.